portalesHEP/cms_hh_tf_inference/README.md

 ## Important!

-The input vector to `InfWrapper.predict` should not contain any default 'placeholder' values like -999.00.
+- The input vector to `InfWrapper.predict` should not contain any default 'placeholder' values like -999.00.
 These should be replaced with `std:nanf`. `Preproc.process` will later replace them with zeros after preprocessing non-NaN values.
+- Both frameworks (Pisa and Paris) must use the same event IDs, in order to prevent the ensembles from predicting events on which they were trained.

 # Notes